-Sign 3: Your doctor went with a “template.”
+Sign 3: Your doctor went with a “template” for injections.

 This one is a little tricky, but there are ways to avoid it.
-“Neuromodulators, fillers, lasers and surgery, have a science and an art,” Dr. Grossman says.
+“Neuromodulators, fillers, lasers and surgery, have a science and an art,” Santa Monica, CA, dermatologist Karyn Grossman, MD says.
 “Unfortunately, many people go to afternoon training courses where they are given a template and learn how to inject to match the template.
 It works, but it freezes/paralyzes the muscles and doesn’t take into account an individual’s unique features or muscle patterns.
 Thus, everyone comes out looking frozen and mask-like.”
 So how can you avoid it?
 “The best thing to do prior to getting injections is to look at people who have been treated by that practitioner.
 Do they have the look you are going for?
 Are they more natural or more frozen?”